ajallenunc/coconest-site/pages/showcase.markdown

 permalink: /pages/showcase
 ---

-Below are examples of using CoCoNest for brain connectivity analyses.
+We believe that the CoCoNest family can serve as a valuable tool for researchers.
+Below are examples of using CoCoNest for brain connectivity exploration and analysis.

 # Trait Prediction